 4. How much experience does the provider have?

-The Hartville Group, Inc., one of the oldest and largest pet insurance providers in the US, provides ASPCA Pet Health Insurance through its licensed agency.
+Hartville Pet Insurance Group, one of the oldest and largest pet insurance providers in the US, provides ASPCA Pet Health Insurance.
 We have the experience and resources necessary to give you the best balance between coverage and cost.
-Plus, Hartville is the only strategic partner for pet insurance of the American Society for the Prevention of Cruelty to Animals® (ASPCA®), and it has an A+ rating with the Better Business Bureau (2013).
+Plus, Hartville is the only strategic partner for pet insurance of the American Society for the Prevention of Cruelty to Animals® (ASPCA®), and it has an A+ rating with the Better Business Bureau (2014).

 5. What do pet health insurers ask you and your veterinarian to do?